-Palliative Care is the care of patients with a life threatening illness.
+Palliative Care is the care of patients with a life-limiting illness.
 It aims to control pain, alleviate symptoms and enable the patient to have the best possible quality of life.

 2. What is different about the hospice approach?

 We are able to offer a high quality of care to patients, their families and carers.
 We have the time to give attention to individual needs and the expertise to offer specialist services.

 We help patients and their families to make the most of living in the time that is left.